aabbtree77/aabbtree77.github.io/README.md

 ## Introduction

-This is the code of [my homepage](https://aabbtree77.github.io/).
-It is created with vanilla HTML, CSS, and Js, which is likely not the best way anymore in view of Tailwind, React, and TypeScript.
-The code also includes [the frontend part](https://github.com/aabbtree77/aabbtree77.github.io/tree/main/miniguestlog) for the guest logging.
-The backend is in [a separate github repo](https://github.com/aabbtree77/miniguestlog) hosted on [render.com](https://render.com/).
+This is the code of [aabbtree77.github.io](https://aabbtree77.github.io/): Vanilla HTML, CSS, and Js.
+The code also includes [the frontend part](https://github.com/aabbtree77/aabbtree77.github.io/tree/main/miniguestlog) for the guest logging whose backend is in [a separate github repo](https://github.com/aabbtree77/miniguestlog) hosted on [render.com](https://render.com/).

-The page is a nonsymmetric layout that has a grid inside a grid, with a Mike Tyson popup window just for fun.
-Everything fits into a single viewport. **All of these are really bad ideas and I won't repeat them in the future.** Tables and any horizontal layout activity does not scale, the placement takes ages and is fragile on mobile devices.
+The page is a nonsymmetric layout that has a grid inside a grid, with a popup window for fun.
+Everything fits into a single viewport. **All of these are really bad ideas and I won't repeat them in the future.** Grids/tables do not scale, adaptation to multiple screen resolutions takes ages.

 Slide shows and snapping turned out to be buggy too, discarded them.
-Everything breaks as soon as one starts resizing a browser window, using multiple monitors with different resolutions, mobile phones...

 The major lesson to learn is well put in the title of this report:

 [How I learned to stop worrying and structure all writing as a list.](https://dynomight.net/lists/)

 This might save one a lot of time.
-Fancy layouts remain an unsolved problem.
+Fancy reliable layouts remain an unsolved problem.

 ## Details for Personal Use (Myself)